Gannawarra

 AreaSearch assessment of residential development drivers sees a low level of activity in Gannawarra, placing the area among the bottom 25% of areas assessed nationally

 Gannawarra averaged approximately 26 new dwelling approvals annually.
-Between FY-21 and FY-25134 homes were approved, with an additional 3 approved so far in FY-26.
-The average construction cost value of these new properties is $320,000.
+Between financial years FY-21 and FY-25134 homes were approved, with a further 5 approved in FY-26 to date.
+The average construction cost value of these dwellings was $320,000.

 Frequently Asked Questions - Development